4 August 2026, 14:21

 Pagh et al. Increased reproductive output of Danish red fox females following an outbreak of canine distemper

-Kupferschmid A. et al. Estimating the influence of browsing by wild ungulates on tree regeneration
+Kupferschmid A. et al. Estimating the influence of browsing damage by wild ungulates on tree regeneration

 Darimont C et al. Human predators outpace other agents of trait change (PNAS 2009)

-Stoykova K. The handling of “invasive” species: a critical analysis from a biological and legal perspective
+Stoykova K. Dealing with «invasive» species: a critical analysis from a biological and legal perspective

-Jiguet F., Morin A., Courtines H., Robert A., Fontaine B., Levrel H. & Princé K. (2026) Ecological and economic assessments of native vertebrate pest control in France.
+Jiguet F., Morin A., Courtines H., Robert A., Fontaine B., Levrel H. & Prince K. (2026) Ecological and economic assessments of native vertebrate pest control in France.
 Biological Conservation.
-Analysis of official data on 12.4 million kills across seven hunting seasons in 92 French departments.
-Control costs (103 to 123 million euros per year) exceed officially reported damages (8 to 23 million euros per year) by a factor of eight, with no measurable effect on populations or damage levels.
+Analysis of official data on 12.4 million kills over seven hunting seasons in 92 French departments.
+The control costs (103 to 123 million euros per year) exceed the officially reported damages (8 to 23 million euros per year) eightfold, without any measurable effect on populations or the extent of damage.

 Lead ammunition: Further sources